github/codeql/docs/language/codeql-cli/codeql-cli-reference/sarif-output.rst

 format type ``sarifv2.1.0``, which corresponds to the SARIF v2.1.0.csd1 specification.
-For more information on selecting a file format for your analysis results, see the :doc:`database analyze reference <../commands/database-analyze>`.
+For more information on selecting a file format for your analysis results, see the :doc:`database analyze reference <codeql-cli-manual:database-analyze>`.

 SARIF specification and schema
 ------------------------------